 Those concerns have been confirmed as at least two high profile Democrats have already voted “as Republicans” in the Republican Primary during early voting.
 One of the two has qualified as a candidate for the State House as a Democrat in the Democratic Party primary slated for August 2; the other is currently running as a Democrat for a county office in the May 1 primary and therefore did not vote for herself in the Democratic Party primary in which she is a candidate.

-Bill Peach (pictured, left) has run previously for the State House as a Democrat against Jeremy Durham and failed to get 30% of the vote in 2014.
+Bill Peach (pictured, right) has run previously for the State House as a Democrat against Jeremy Durham and failed to get 30% of the vote in 2014.
 He is a candidate again, running for the Democratic Party nomination to oppose Rep. Glen Casada (R-Franklin) in the 61st House District in November.
 Last week he voted in the Republican Primary for the May 1 county elections.

 Anne McGraw is also a Democratic Party candidate and is on the ballot for the May 1 primary election for the office of County Commission.
 However, like Peach, she voted in the Republican primary last week – choosing to not even vote in the Democratic Primary for herself!

 Chad Gray, Administer of Elections for Williamson County, confirmed to The Tennessee Star that the cumulative list of GOP Primary voters provided to the Tennessee Star reflects those who have voted last week in the Republican Primary – and that Peach and McGraw both voted in that primary.

 Tennessee law allows individuals to vote in the primary they select each election day – subject to a few conditions:

 2-7-115(b).
 Residence requirements – Primary Election voting requirements.